 When it comes to buying a family car, this is an important purchase that requires a lot of thought.
-While you may have previously picked a vehicle based on its speed or aesthetic, when it comes to transporting your family, it’s safety, space and practicality that are the main concerns.
+While you may have previously picked a vehicle based on its speed or aesthetic, when it comes to transporting your family, its safety, space and practicality are the main concerns.

 As such, if you are getting ready to buy your first family car and are unsure where to start, here are some tips to help.

-There are now a larger range of body types than ever before, each with their own perks and drawbacks.
+There is now a larger range of body types than ever before, each with its own perks and drawbacks.
 This includes hatchbacks and saloons, to roomy estates, as well as spacious people carriers and mini crossover SUVs.

 With such a large choice, it can be difficult to know which is right for your family.
 For example, hatchbacks are often more fuel efficient, meaning they could be ideal for working parents.
 However, an SUV offers more room, built-in storage and entertainment solutions, making it an excellent option.

 To get a feel of what you need and see how each type would work for your family, visit a dealership to test drive a range of different cars.

 Did you know that many traditional five-seater cars only support two cars seats in the rear?
 This is something that you may not have realised or considered but depending on the size of your family, it could be crucial when it comes to deciding which car is right for your family.

 If you need a vehicle that can support more car seats, search for an option that has a full seatbelt system in the middle that has been designed to fit an additional seat.

 If you have little ones then you’ll probably need a car that can fit a pram.
 As such, when looking at vehicles, take your pram with you.